rasterradio/Kumite/README.md

 ### Followup Attacks

 *Kumite* does not have a conventional combo system.
-Rather, normal attacks can follow up with one other normal attack, in any of the three Stances.
-There is a short delay between the first attack and the followup to give the defending player a chance to block the second attack, even if they were hit by the first move.
-If both attacks hit the enemy, they will be Knocked Down.
-If the first attack whiffs, the followup attack will come out with reduced startup time.
-Followup attacks do 1 point of damage.
+Rather, successful normal attacks can follow up with one other normal attack, in any of the three Stances.
+During the followup the defending player can evade or switch stances to block the second attack, even if they were hit by the first move.
+If both attacks hit the enemy, it will produce a Knockdown.
+There is a brief window of a few frames for which a second attack will count as a followup, that allows players to delay their strike.

 ### Power Attacks